-- 1. All debtors exceeding 14 days will be given a friendly reminder sticker on the current notice, which will include the outstanding amount. - 2.
-If no payment is received or arrangements are not made within a further 14 days (debt is now effectively four weeks outstanding), a cease of care letter shall be issued (with an urgent action sticker) stating amount owing and the date payment is due.
-The letter shall also state that care shall cease in 7 days (effective from the date of the letter) should payment not be received by the date specified date. - 3.
+- All debtors exceeding 14 days will be sent a message through TCC's Kidsoft Management system - 2.
+If no payment is received or arrangements are not made within a further 14 days (debt is now effectively four weeks outstanding), a further text will be sent stating amount owing and the date payment is due - 3.
 If payment is not made by the cease of care date, TCC will make contact with the customer and inform them that their account has now defaulted.
 The total amount outstanding on their account will then need to be paid before the child\children concerned can attend their next scheduled day of care.
 If payment is defaulted again, care will be withdrawn and the child\children will be withdrawn from care and placed onto TCC's waiting list (refer to Waiting List Policy) until the debt is paid. - 4.
 If a debtor cannot make a payment, but is willing to develop a payment plan in writing that is acceptable to management, then the matter will go no further. - 5.
 If the debt is referred to TCC's debt Collection agency (Prushka) for collection the original outstanding debt plus any costs associated with this procedure will be forwarded to them. - 6.
 In the instance where payment is made by cheque that is subsequently dishonored, parents/guardians are required to pay the outstanding debt including any additional administrative costs associated with this process.

+FINANCIAL HARDSHIP

-FINANCIAL HARDSHIP Where a family is experiencing financial hardship it is requested that the Director be where a family is experiencing financial hardship it is requested that the Director be contacted to discuss the situation and ascertain whether any special arrangements or assistance may be available.
+Where a family is experiencing financial hardship it is requested that the Director be contacted to discuss the situation and ascertain whether any special arrangements or assistance may be available.